deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 she still deserved an explanation, and he was carefully assembling that explanation in his head.

-“This is what I got in for.” he said, simply.
-“I knew there had to be aliens involved *somewhere*, and…yeah.”
+"This is what I got in for." he said, simply.
+"I knew there had to be aliens involved *somewhere*, and…yeah."

 Baseball sat down.
-“You did?”
+"You did?"

-“Dude, antimatter?
-Nobody on Earth’s got that shit.”
+"Dude, antimatter?
+Nobody on Earth’s got that shit."

-“We’ve got alien healy-juice though.
-They didn’t tell me about *that* shit when I first heard about the SOR.”
+"We’ve got alien healy-juice though.
+They didn’t tell me about *that* shit when I first heard about the SOR."

 Adam nodded.
-“Yeah.” he said.
-“That one’s new on me, too.”
+"Yeah." he said.
+"That one’s new on me, too."

-“Man, I ain’t sure about this Crue-D stuff.”
+"Man, I ain’t sure about this Crue-D stuff."
 Baseball rubbed his chin thoughtfully.
-“I knew too many guys got ‘roided up in school…You sure you’re not rushing into this?”
+"I knew too many guys got 'roided up in school…You sure you’re not rushing into this?"

-“These ain’t roids.
-This shit *heals* you stronger, man!”
+"These ain’t roids.
+This shit *heals* you stronger, man!"

-“Yeah, but…man, you trust *anything* ET makes?”
+"Yeah, but…man, you trust *anything* ET makes?"

 Adam sighed.
-“I’ve been thinking about it for a long time, Base.
+"I’ve been thinking about it for a long time, Base.
 The SOR’s going to be going up against the group that killed my mom and my friends.
-That’s *why* I joined in the first place—‘cause a group like that, needs people fighting them, you know?
-I don’t know if I trust ET, but I sure as hell trust *us*, you know?”
+That’s *why* I joined in the first place—'cause a group like that, needs people fighting them, you know?
+I don’t know if I trust ET, but I sure as hell trust *us*, you know?"

-“So you’re going for it, then?”
+"So you’re going for it, then?"

-“Yeah.”
+"Yeah."

-“…Okay.
-I’m with you, Hoss.”
+"…Okay.
+I’m with you, Hoss."

-Adam paused: “Base, bro, you don’t have to.”
+Adam paused: "Base, bro, you don’t have to."

-“Bullshit.
-We’re a good team, you’re the heavy lifting motherfucker, I’m the brains of the outfit.”
+"Bullshit.
+We’re a good team, you’re the heavy lifting motherfucker, I’m the brains of the outfit."

 Adam laughed and gave him the finger.